mbukatov/tendrl-wiki/Tendrl-release-latest.md

 ## Tendrl Server Installation

-The following procedure outlines the procedure to install tendrl server components manually.

 Installation steps listed there are covered in the following roles of
 tendrl-ansible:

 * grafana-repo
 * tendrl-copr
 * tendrl-server

+The following procedure outlines the procedure to install tendrl server components manually:

 1. Install CentOS 7.3